Project Requests

 Criteria are contained within a Capital Project Scoring Rubric that defines each score level (0–5) for each criteria.
 Criteria content and weighting will be adjusted annually by CPPAG in alignment with changing University priorities.

 - Capital Project — A major facilities initiative with a cost of $2M or more that adds new space, substantially renovates existing space, or significantly enhances campus infrastructure.
+At CSU, capital projects are typically funded through state appropriations, institutional funds, gifts, or external financing, and must comply with state building codes, procurement regulations, and CSU’s long-term campus planning goals.

 - Capital Project Prioritization Advisory Group (CPPAG) — A high-level advisory body that provides formal recommendations to the President on the prioritization of major capital projects.

 - Controlled Maintenance (CM) — State-funded projects that address the repair, replacement, or restoration of existing building systems and facilities to keep them safe, operable, and compliant.
+Controlled maintenance is not intended for programmatic upgrades or expansions but focuses on maintaining the integrity and reliability of CSU’s existing physical assets.

 What is a project initiation process?

 A project initiation process is a formal, structured sequence of steps that an organization uses to evaluate, approve, and launch construction or renovation projects.
 It ensures that each project proposal is aligned with institutional priorities, regulatory requirements, available funding, and long-term facilities planning.
+We need everyone’s help ensuring our limited resources are going to the projects/investments that will provide the greatest benefit to the university!

 What are the goals of the project initiation process?